Bandi (writer): The Accusation

 Bandi's short story collection, The Accusation (고발; 告發), was smuggled out of the country and published in Seoul in May 2014.
 When a close relative told Bandi that she planned to leave North Korea, Bandi asked her to take along the 750-page manuscript.
-The relative promised to send it out once she'd escaped.
+The relative promised to send it out once she had escaped.
 When she was arrested by Chinese border troops, she was helped by Do Hee-yun, a human rights worker from South Korea.
 Through her, Do learned about Bandi and the manuscript.
 In 2013, a Chinese friend recruited by Do eventually smuggled out Bandi's manuscript while visiting North Korean relatives.
 The manuscript was hidden between works on former leaders Kim Il Sung and Kim Jong Il.
 The poems by Bandi were also smuggled out at the same time that deal with the Kim Jong Il era.
 The luggage was x-rayed but not hand-searched at the border.
 Do Hee-youn said: "It doesn't deal with political prison camps, or public executions, human rights issues.
 It shows normal life of North Korea citizens and it is very frightening.
 This book shows that they live like slaves."
 South Korean publishers seek to keep Bandi's identity a secret.
 To protect his identity, they have deliberately added biographical misinformation into his stories and altered names of people and places.
 All international publishers agree that behind the pseudonym "Bandi", there is a real author living in North Korea.
 If this is true, The Accusation is the first North Korean literary work by an author that still lives in North Korea that has been published outside the country.